My Sister's Keeper (film)

 My Sister's Keeper is a 2009 American legal melodrama film directed by Nick Cassavetes and starring Cameron Diaz, Abigail Breslin, Alec Baldwin, Jason Patric, Sofia Vassilieva, and Joan Cusack.
-Based on Jodi Picoult's 2004 novel of the same name, which is also based on Marissa and Anissa Ayala.
-On June 26, 2009, the film was released to cinemas in the United States, Canada, Ireland, Mexico, and the United Kingdom.
+The film is based on Jodi Picoult's 2004 novel of the same name, which is also based on Marissa and Anissa Ayala.

+On June 26, 2009, the film was released theatrically in the United States by Warner Bros.
+Pictures.
+The film grossed $92.7 million against a $30 million budget while receiving mixed reviews from critics.

 Plot

 Young Kate Fitzgerald is diagnosed with acute promyelocytic leukemia, devastating her parents, firefighter Brian and lawyer Sara.
-As neither parent nor Kate's older brother Jesse are a genetic match, Brian and Sara conceive a savior sister, Anna, through in vitro fertilization.
+As neither of them nor Kate's older brother Jesse are genetic matches for her, Brian and Sara conceive a savior sister, Anna, through in vitro fertilization.

 Beginning with the harvest of her umbilical cord at birth, Anna has donated compatible blood and stem cells to Kate, and her life has been full of hospitalizations, growth hormone injections, opioid painkillers, sleeping pills, bleeding, and infections.
 Sara has no qualms over using Anna's body to treat Kate's and fully believes Anna is a willing donor, while Brian, who is closer to Anna, has his misgivings.
 Kate also shares a close relationship with Anna, and secretly feels guilty for the ways in which her illness has affected her siblings – for example, Jesse's dyslexia went unnoticed for years as Kate received all of their parents' attention, causing his grades to suffer.

 At age fifteen, Kate goes into kidney failure, requiring 11-year-old Anna to donate one of her kidneys, which will severely impact her quality of life.
 With Jesse's help, Anna approaches attorney Campbell Alexander to sue her parents for medical emancipation.
 The secretly epileptic Campbell sympathizes with Anna's feeling of not having control over her own body, and takes her case pro bono.
 Representing Anna as her guardian ad litem, he files a suit for partial termination of parental rights.
-This causes a rift between Anna and Sara, and Brian moves Anna into his fire station to separate them.
+When this causes a rift between Anna and Sara, Brian moves Anna into his fire station to separate them.